What does GDPR mean for your business?

 Data protection principles

-The new accountability principle requires you to demonstrate that you comply with the principles and states explicitly that this is your responsibility.
-You are expected to put into place comprehensive but proportionate governance measures.
-These measures should minimise the risk of breaches and uphold the protection of personal data.
+This principle requires you to demonstrate compliance with GDPR and explicitly states that this is your obligation.
+You are expected to provide comprehensive but appropriate measures.
+Measures that minimize the risk of misuse and protect personal information.

 In case of a data breach, the Company will have to notify the supervisory authority and the affected individuals within 72 hours from the breach occurrence.
 Such a scenario might result in fines up to 20 million EUR or 4% of their annual turnover, which the Company would have to suffer.